Kogonada: Career

-Kogonada made his first video essay, "Breaking Bad // POV", in January 2012.
+Kogonada posted his first video essay in January 2012.
 Using clips from the American television series Breaking Bad, the video displays the series' use of numerous point-of-view shots from unusual angles and objects.
 Kogonada was inspired to create the video essay while he watched the series, noticing a recurring visual aesthetic used throughout the series.

-Kogonada's first commissioned work was for Sight & Sound magazine in February 2013, titled "The World According to Kore-eda Hirokazu", which highlights director Kore-eda's regular focus on everyday life in his films.
-Since then, most of his video essays are commissions for companies which include the British Film Institute (publisher of Sight & Sound), The Criterion Collection, Samsung, and the Lincoln Motor Company.
+In February 2013, he was commissioned by the British Film Institute to create a video essay on the films of Hirokazu Kore-eda for their publication Sight & Sound.
+He subsequently did additional commissioned work for Sight & Sound as well as for The Criterion Collection, Samsung, and the Lincoln Motor Company.
+In March 2016, Kogonada was part of the official jury for the 16th LPA Film Festival at the Canary Islands, Spain, where he taught a master class and had screenings for 14 of his video essays at the "Bande à part" section.